-Next to Loyola University on St. Charles Avenue, the university's three original buildings face the avenue: Tilton Hall (1902) on the right, Gibson Hall (1894) in the middle, and Dinwiddie Hall (1924) on the left.
-The Romanesque style, with its massive stone look and arches, is repeated in several buildings around a quad.
-Modern campus buildings extend another three blocks to the north.
-These include Newcomb Art Gallery, a 3,600-square-foot exhibition facility offering contemporary and historical exhibits (free, Tues.–Fri.
-10–5, Sat.–Sun.
-11–4).
-Tulane offers undergraduate, graduate, and professional degrees in the liberal arts, science and engineering, architecture, business, law, social work, medicine, public health, and tropical medicine.
+Next to Loyola on St. Charles Avenue, Tulane University's three original buildings face the avenue: Tilton Hall (1902) on the right, Gibson Hall (1894) in the middle, and Dinwiddie Hall (1924) on the left.
+The Romanesque style, with its massive stone composition and arches, is repeated in several buildings around the quad.
+More modern campus buildings extend another three blocks to the north, including Newcomb Art Gallery, a 3,600-square-foot exhibition facility offering contemporary and historical exhibits (free; Tues.–Fri.
+10–5, weekends 11–4).
+Tulane offers undergraduate, graduate, and professional degrees in liberal arts, science and engineering, architecture, business, law, social work, medicine, public health, and tropical medicine.

-The Middle American Research Institute and Gallery (504/865–5110, mari.tulane.edu), located on the third floor of Tulane's Dinwiddie Hall, includes the world's oldest documented
+The Middle American Research Institute and Gallery (504/865–5110; mari.tulane.edu), located on the third floor of Tulane's Dinwiddie Hall, includes the world's oldest documented Guatemalan textile collection

-Guatemalan textile collection and replicas of classic Maya sculpture.
+and replicas of classic Mayan sculpture.
 Established in 1924, the institute's collection also includes rare artifacts like poison-dart arrows from Venezuela and shrunken heads from the Brazilian rain forest.
-The pre-Columbian artifacts are complemented by an associated collection of books on Latin American culture housed in Tulane's main library (free, Mon.–Fri., 9–4, appointments are recommended).
+The pre-Columbian artifacts are complemented by a collection of books on Latin American culture housed in Tulane's main library (free; weekdays 9–4, appointment recommended).